Updated on 2023/10/23

 Organization

-Research Field in Veterinary Medicine, Agriculture, Fisheries and Veterinary Medicine Area Joint faculty of Veterinary Medicine Department of Veterinary Medicine Professor
+Research Field in Veterinary Medicine, Agriculture, Fisheries and Veterinary Medicine Area Joint faculty of Veterinary Medicine Joint Department of Veterinary Medicine Professor

 Title